 The view information_schema.table_constraints contains all table constraints defined on tables in the database.

-It includes PRIMARY KEY
+It includes PRIMARY KEY, UNIQUE and FOREIGN KEY constraints.

 SELECT * FROM information_schema.table_constraints;